 games or Concentration games

-- I Spy games
+- I Spy games and books

-.
-Encourage the child to recall the items to be found using visual memory.
+- Encourage the child to recall the items to be found using visual memory.

 - Form copying games, such as Pixy Cubes